Great Western Four+ Doctoral Training Partnership (NERC)Find a programme

 - Living World

 - Biogeochemical cycles

 - Changing Planet

 - Atmospheres, oceans and ice

 - Climate change impacts and sustainability

-For information about potential PhD supervisors in Bristol, please see individual programme entries relevant to the department you wish to apply to.
+For information about potential PhD supervisors in Bristol, please see individual project entries relevant to the school to which you wish to apply.

 REF 2014 results

 Please see full REF 2014 results for the University of Bristol; in particular, the scores for subject areas 7, 8, 9, 10 and 17a.

 Results are from the most recent UK-wide assessment of research quality, conducted by HEFCE.
 More about REF 2014 results.